CiscoTestAutomation/unicon.plugins/docs/user_guide/services/aci.rst

     `setup` or `boot` state, it is up to the user to handle the transition to the `enable` state.

-The following generic services are also avaiable:
+The following generic services are also available:

   * `send`_
   * `sendline`_